Methotrexate for Dogs

 • Veterinary oncologists typically use methotrexate for dogs with lymphoma and osteosarcoma.

-• Methotrexate can be toxic to the liver, particularly when used at the same time as NSAID medications, so veterinarians adjust doses as needed.
+• Methotrexate can be toxic to the liver, particularly when used simultaneously with NSAID medications, so veterinarians adjust doses as needed.

 What Is Methotrexate for Dogs?

-Brand Names In the US it is sold under many trade names including:
+Methotrexate is sold under many trade names, including:

 • Metoject®